Li-Lab-SUSTech/LiteLoc/README.md

 * []() Localizations are saved as ```.csv``` file.

 We recommend users to use [SMAP](https://www.nature.com/articles/s41592-020-0938-1) software for post-processing and rendering the results.
-A ```XX.jupyter``` file is also provided to show the intermediate results of the entire process.
+A ```.jupyter``` file for demo1 is also provided to show the intermediate results of the entire process.
 #### Demo1: LiteLoc for astigmatic PSF-based NPC imaging.
 Demo1 is based on the experimental Nup96 NPC dataset with a 1.4 μm astigmatic PSF.
 * []() ```train_params_demo1.yaml```: Parameter setting for training LiteLoc, which will be automatically invoked before training.